AnchorBlueTop/ottomat3d-ottoengine-backend/backend/OttoEngine API Documentation.md

 **Primary Purpose: Development & Production Debugging**

 These endpoints provide deep insight into the Phase 3 orchestration system for debugging automated print job workflows, monitoring real-time job processing, and troubleshooting workflow execution issues.
-Essential for developers and operators to understand system behavior during lights-out manufacturing operations.
+The orchestrator now uploads the print file from server storage to the printer before starting the print when supported; if upload isn’t supported by the adapter, it passes the localPath to the adapter to upload during start.

 ## Get Orchestration Status